haixiangyan/codeblock-beautifier/README.md

 * Add background color of theme to inline style of `<code/>` to adapt most websites.

 * Add auto detection for those websites that have already defined what languages should be highlighted.

+* Add auto parsing action.

+* Fix bugs:

+    * Remove loading CSS files at the beginning

+    * Compatible with some websites that have CSS styles on `<pre/>` or `<code/>`

+    * Reverting to original HTML elements.

+    * Can switch language preference immediately.